A Discrete-event-based Simulator for Distributed Deep Learning: Application Cases

-In this section, we present an ensemble learning problem as an use case of the proposed simulator.
-We first introduce the edge network topology required for the experiment, the construction of the neural network, the steps of the simulation in the simulation environment, and the specific implementation details.
+In this section, we present an application case of the proposed simulator.
+We first introduce the network topology, the construction of the neural network, the steps of the simulation, and some specific implementation details.
+Then, the simulation results are provided.

-This section mainly introduces the construction of the topology structure in the simulation process.
-It includes a remote data center, a gateway node, two edge computing nodes, and four-terminal devices connected through a gigabit link.
-The data transmission method between them is Point-to-point transmission.
-Peer-to-Peer (P2P), also known as peer-to-peer network technology, is a new network technology that relies on the computing power and bandwidth of the participants in the network instead of concentrating all the dependencies on fewer servers.
-The topology is shown in the figure below:

-The data required for model training are all released by the terminal equipment node.
-The terminal device generates the learning data of the model and sends the data to the edge computing node.
-After the edge computing node receives the data, it first performs data caching, then uses the different data in cache to train the sub-model.
-Finally, it sends the training results of the sub-model to the data center for deep learning.